 It is anticipated that the target will be achieved.
-Currently, management strategies are jointly developed through WFP and First Nation participation in the field work, open communication via phone, letter, and email communications, and the referral of the assessment report to First Nations for review.
+Currently, management strategies are jointly developed between LKSM and First Nations.

 In the event any First Nation expresses any concerns with the existing process, alternatives may need to be developed (e.g. Protocol Agreements).